polo-blue/sds/README.md

 ### Adding new pages

-To add new pages just create an .astro or markdown file in `src/pages/[section]/my-page.md`.
+To add new pages just create an .astro or markdown file in `src/pages/[section]/my-page.mdx`.
 Remember to add it to the navigation config in `src/config.ts` so it shows up in the left side navigation.

 You're free to organize the pages however you want.

 ### Customizing Core section (colors, typography, shadows...)

 If you want to customize the default colors, typography or shadows you can find the configuration file at `src/config/design.config.ts`.
+I think I have prepared enough shades of blue ;-)

 Feel free to add new pages to the Core section